 - The Best Case client file should be created using the appropriate template.

-- The Bankruptcy Credit Report should be reviewed by the client prior to drafting, with additional creditors provided by the client.
+- Credit and Financial Reports should be reviewed by the client prior to drafting, with additional creditors provided by the client.

-- The intake forms, notes, Bankruptcy Credit Report and supporting documents should be open on the second monitor.
+- The intake forms, notes, credit report and supporting documents should be open on the second monitor.

 - If credit counseling has been completed, the information should be added to Form 101: Voluntary Petition.
 If the credit counseling course was ordered through Best Case, the certificate should already be populated in the ECF Filing screen.